mckinziebrandon/DeepChatModels/README.md

-# Conversation Models in Tensorflow
+# Conversation Models in Tensorflow Website

 Notes to visitors:
 * I've just shut down the website indefinitely.
 I ran out of my credits on Google Cloud four days ago, and have since been billed 30+ dollars which isn't something I can sustain.
 To run locally, assuming you satisfy all requirements in webpage/requirements.txt, just run `python3 manage.py runserver`.
 If you're unfamiliar with running flask this way, see the docs for [Flask-Script](https://flask-script.readthedocs.io/en/latest/).
 Sorry for any inconvenience!